flowr-analysis/flowr/wiki/Interface.md

 </details>

 The request allows the server to analyze a file and prepare it for slicing.
-The message can contain a `filetoken`, which is used to identify the file in later slice requests (if you do not add one, the request will not be stored and therefore, it is not available for subsequent slicing).
+The message can contain a `filetoken`, which is used to identify the file in later slice or lineage requests (if you do not add one, the request will not be stored and therefore, it is not available for subsequent requests).

 > [!IMPORTANT]
 > If you want to send and process a lot of analysis requests, but do not want to slice them, please do not pass the `filetoken` field.
 This will save the server a lot of memory allocation.